verrazzano/docs/content/en/docs/applications/_index.md

 The platform will update the scopes with a reference to each applied component.
 This update triggers the related operator to process the scope.

-The sample below shows a reference to a `HealthScope` named `example-health-scope`.
+The following sample shows a reference to a `HealthScope` named `example-health-scope`.
 ```yaml
 apiVersion: core.oam.dev/v1alpha2
 kind: ApplicationConfiguration